hakobtp/spring-boot-outbox-design-pattern/README.md

 Remember: in distributed systems, dual writes are dangerous.
 Always use transactional approaches like the outbox pattern to keep your microservices in sync.

-The source code for this article is available [over on GitHub](https://github.com/hakobtp/spring-boot-outbox-design-pattern){:target="_blank" rel="noopener"}.